sepiariver/auth0/README.md

 Note: you still must configure the "domain" setting with your tenant identifier, like `example.us.auth0.com`.
 This is because Auth0 currently does not route the management API requests to your custom domain.
 The custom domain is for user-facing interactions.

-The "audience" setting will be your Auth0 domain `/userinfo`.
+The "audience" setting will be your Auth0 domain with scheme and path `/userinfo`.
 For example: `https://example.us.auth0.com/userinfo`

 The "redirect_uri" setting will be the Resource on which you call the "auth0.login" Snippet, for example: `http://localhost:3000/login.html`.
 Auth0 will return the Auth response callback there.